Enjinoir/colorRamp/README.md

 Ramp can be altered throguh the genRamp function.
 This is where the constant for the grayscale the ramp is based on and the saturation values are held.

+returns final color, use like below to call function on single color
+example: genRamp('#3C8081');